rubenwardy/minetest_modding_book/chapters/folders.md

 })
 {% endhighlight %}

 Our mod has a name of "mymod".
-It has two files: init.lua and depends.txt.
+It has two text files: init.lua and depends.txt.\\
-The script prints a message and then registers a node – which will be explained in the next chapter.
+The script prints a message and then registers a node – which will be explained in the next chapter.\\
-The depends text file adds a dependency to the default mod, which is in minetest_game.
+The depends text file adds a dependency to the default mod, which is in minetest_game.\\
+There is also a texture in textures/ for the node.